sameeksha-16/cryptonite_taskphase_sameeksha/Practicing piping.md

 # GREPPING LIVE OUTPUT

-I n this case we don't require and middle file to find the required info from a file.
+In this case we don't require and middle file to find the required info from a file.
 The the pipe operator will connect the output of the content in left to the contnet(input) in right.
 ```Connected!
 hacker@piping~grepping-live-output:~$ /challenge/run | grep 'pwn.college*'
 [INFO] WELCOME!
 This challenge makes the following asks of you: